Juniper/terraform-provider-mist/docs/resources/org_gatewaytemplate.md

 - `ae_disable_lacp` (Boolean) if `aggregated`==`true`.
 To disable LCP support for the AE interface
 - `ae_idx` (String) if `aggregated`==`true`.
 Users could force to use the designated AE name (must be an integer between 0 and 127)
-- `ae_lacp_force_up` (Boolean) For SRX Only, if `aggregated`==`true`.Sets the state of the interface as UP when the peer has limited LACP capability.\n
-Use case: When a device connected to this AE port is ZTPing for the first time, it will not have LACP configured on the other end\n
-Note: Turning this on will enable force-up on one of the interfaces in the bundle only
+- `ae_lacp_force_up` (Boolean) For SRX Only, if `aggregated`==`true`.Sets the state of the interface as UP when the peer has limited LACP capability.
+Use case: When a device connected to this AE port is ZTPing for the first time, it will not have LACP configured on the other end. **Note:** Turning this on will enable force-up on one of the interfaces in the bundle only
 - `aggregated` (Boolean)
 - `critical` (Boolean) if want to generate port up/down alarm, set it to true
-- `description` (String)
+- `description` (String) Interface Description.
+Can be a variable (i.e. "{{myvar}}")
 - `disable_autoneg` (Boolean)
 - `disabled` (Boolean) port admin up (true) / down (false)
 - `dsl_type` (String) if `wan_type`==`dsl`. enum: `adsl`, `vdsl`